Google Analytics 4 (GA4) Integration

 How to Set Up GA4 Integration with Site Analytics

-3. Click the Authenticate button.
+3. Click the Authenticate with Google Analytics button.

 5. You should now see this verification that your authentication was successful.
 Click the Next button to continue your integration setup.